-The board of directors shall not propose the removal of any independent director before the expiry of the term of office established in the bylaws for which he/she was appointed, except where just cause is found by the board following a report from the nominating, compensation and corporate governance commission.
+The board of directors shall not propose the removal of any independent director before the expiry of the term of office established in the bylaws for which he/she was appointed, except where just cause is found by the board following a report from the Appointments, compensation and corporate governance commission.
 In particular, just cause shall be understood to exist when the director has failed to comply with the duties inherent to his/her office.
 The removal of independent directors may also be proposed as a result of takeover bids, mergers or other similar corporate transactions entailing a change in the structure or distribution of the company's capital.

-C.1.20 Are any qualified majorities other than those established by law required for any specific decision?
+C.1.20 Are any qualified n najorities other t han those esta blished by law required for a ny specific decis sion?